 From the West: Lone Pine Canyon

 Pine Nut Road heads to the right, while Slater Mine Road heads straight east.
 Follow Slater Mine Road, until it becomes Lone Pine Canyon Road.
 Follow this as far as possible (likely 2 miles).
 A 4WD high clearance is needed to get the up the Lone Pine Canyon Road.
 After about 2 miles, the 6,000 foot level is reached.
 If you can’t take the road further, it is time to start hiking up the road, which heads to the left of the summit ridge of Mount Siegel.
 It takes at least 3-3.5 miles on the road to get to a point where you can head up to the summit ridge.
 Once atop the trees on the summit ridge head up the slope (going south) for 2 miles to the summit of Mount Siegel.
 Galena Peak is another ¾ miles away.
+This can probably be done in 12 miles round trip with some bushwhacking up the summit ridge.
 Oreana Peak 9346’ is about 2 miles further.
-Overall, this requires at least 14 miles of round trip hiking.
+Overall, adding Oreana Peak requires at least 14 miles of round trip hiking.